Food allergy: Real or something else?

 - Changes in gastrointestinal microflora of neonates and infants due to improved societal hygiene which may adversely affect immune system.

-While you may not have experienced anaphylactic shock you may have experienced abdominal cramps, diarrhea, hives, swelling of your lip or tongue, and nausea, but are these symptoms related to a food allergy or something else?
-Read on to learn more.
+While you may not have experienced anaphylactic shock you may have experienced abdominal cramps, diarrhea, hives, swelling of your lip or tongue, and nausea, but are these symptoms related to a food allergy or something else?...link to the full article to learn more.

 Hubbard, S.K.
 (2004).
 Medical nutrition therapy for food allergy and food intolerance.
 In Mann.
 K. & Escott-Stump, S. (Eds.)(2004).
 Krause's Food, Nutrition & Diet Therapy.
 (11th Ed.)
 Elsevier